Demonstration of ThGEM-Multiwire Hybrid Charge Readout for Directional Dark Matter Searches: Ionization Tracking Capabilities

-\nolinebreak where $E$ is the drift field of the anion.
+\nolinebreak where $E$ is the drift field.
 This can be converted to the reduced mobility $\mu_0$ by considering the operational gas density in each of the measurements for better comparison with other measurements using: